1407arjun/create-any-app/README.md

 -   If you wish to add a new configuration, then create a file under `data/features` by the same name used in the value and add the corresponding data in it.
 Also export the same in `data/terms.js`.
 -   For new configurations, also create an `inquirer` file under `lib/inquirer/features` and modify the `lib/settings.js` and `lib/preset.js` files as required by adding the new cases for the configuration.
 -   Modify the respective affected file workflows in `lib/fs/types` as mentioned [here](#contributing-to-the-frameworks).
--   Finally, add the respective dependencies and dev dependencies for the configuration in `data/npm.js`.
+-   Finally, add the respective dependencies, dev dependencies and scripts (if any) for the configuration in `data/npm.js`.